devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 5:  "Sorting" :User wants to get the response in a sequential order
+## Scenario 5:  "Sorting" :User wants to get the response in a sequential order

 **Test case 1: Filter by First name and Sort By Last name - default Ascending sort**